ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 A global component can be accessed anywhere.
 Try to avoid this as much as possible as it fills up the global namespace.
-An example of a use case that is justified would be an icon library like Font Awesome:
+An example of a use case that is justified would be an icon library like [Font Awesome](https://github.com/FortAwesome/vue-fontawesome){:target="_blank" rel="noopener noreferrer"}:

 ```typescript
 library.add(